Plummer Park, Great Hall/Long Hall

-The proposed demolition of the historic WPA-era Great Hall/Long Hall is unnecessary and will result in a significant loss to the heritage of the city of West Hollywood.
+Any proposed demolition of the historic WPA-era Great Hall/Long Hall is unnecessary and would result in a significant loss to the heritage of the City of West Hollywood.

-The Conservancy and local advocates believe strongly that viable preservation alternatives are available, yet being ignored and dismissed.
-An additional 14,000 square feet of green space should not come at the expense of the historic Great Hall/Long Hall.
+The Conservancy and local advocates advocated strongly for viable preservation alternatives.
+An additional 14,000 square feet of green space at the expense of the historic Great Hall/Long Hall would have been shortsighted.

-The Conservancy strongly believes there is a win-win solution here as the Great Hall/Long Hall can and should be preserved and rehabilitated, rather than destroyed.
+The Conservancy strongly believed and pursued a long-term win-win solution as the Great Hall/Long Hall can and should be preserved and rehabilitated, rather than destroyed.